bornonthe12th/carbon-offset-schedule/README.md

+## [Update] The challenge below is using a k8 running on a mac
+Requirements
+Minicube
+Helm
+start by navigating to the helm directory run helm install project . on a different terminate run minikube dashboard

+ to ssh into a pod
+ kubectl get pods
+ kubectl exec -it name-of-pod -- /bin/sh

 ## Technical Challenge
 The average Brit produces 10.51 tonnes of carbon dioxide emissions a year – what’s known as our carbon footprint.
 Tickr's carbon